-I have always had a passion for the remote, far away islands especially.
+I have always had a passion for the remote, especially far away islands.
 I have often wondered whether it would be possible to live on one as a location independent entrepreneur.
 I recently embarked on a journey to answer that question and in this article, I share my findings.

 The call of the remote

 I had a globe in my bedroom when I was a kid.
 Of all the places on it, it was the small dots in the middle of the oceans that captured my imagination most.
 I yearned to visit every one of them, to see what they looked like in person.

 It is not really their remoteness that attracted me but what this remoteness means for those places.
-Cultural isolation and what it entails, a pristine environment and amazing diving and hiking spots.
+Cultural isolation and all that it entails, a pristine environment as well as amazing diving and hiking spots.

 With the recent emergence of a number of floating country projects in the South Pacific, a curiosity about business and social opportunities was added to the mix.

 Earlier this year, I decided to heed the call of the remote and fulfill this lifelong dream.
 I selected a number of islands, each unique for a number of reasons, and booked the necessary plane tickets.
 This forced me to confront my first challenge of the trip, getting there.

 Challenge one: Getting there

 Traveling to a remote island can be quite challenging, especially if you are time constrained.
 You might imagine that distance is the main problem but it is not, it is the flight frequency which is.
 Obviously, if you are flying to an island like Oahu you will have plenty of choices every day but if you are flying to the Gambiers, you may have to deal with a weekly flight which sells out months in advance.

 This lack of frequency, combined with high demand, also tends to result in abnormally high prices.
 For example, a 50 minutes flight aboard a tiny turbo-prop airplane between Papeete and Bora Bora can easily cost more than a transatlantic flight on a wide-bodied airplane.